The Right Fit:

 Does the student need to be officially diagnosed as dyslexic in order to benefit from the system you tutor with?

 However, diagnostic testing will help you better understand your child, and will guide you in making better educational decisions.
 Testing will give you a map of your child's strong and weak points.
+So go for a screening with us, or a full evaluation with a neuro psychologist.

 In order to qualify for some government programs, an official diagnosis may be required.